DevasenaInupakutika/2014-06-25-Reading/README.md

 ### Lesson 4: Testing Your Software - Unit Testing

-Continuing to work in pairs, students will use test driven development to construct a small scientific program in the IPython Notebook and then take their work to .py files to see how nose works from the command line.
+Continuing to work in pairs, students will use test driven development to construct a small scientific program in Python and then take their work to .py files to see how nose works from the command line.